Hardip001/Sales-Analytics-FMCG/README.md

 Role of reports: Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

-##  Technical Skills Gained
+##  Technical Skills Gained:
- Proficiency in ETL methodology (Extract, Transform, Load).
+✅️ Proficiency in ETL methodology (Extract, Transform, Load).
  Skills to generate a date table using Power Query.
  Ability to derive fiscal months and quarters.
  Establishing data model relationships with Power Pivot.